-Since Version 2.5 WordPress support so called Shortcodes.
-They have been introduced for creating macros to be use in a post's content.
+Since Version 2.5 WordPress supports so called Shortcodes.
+They have been introduced for creating macros to be used in a post's content.
 For examples of shortcodes and how to use them, see WordPress.com Shortcodes, though some shortcodes featured there are exclusive to WordPress.com.

 A trivial shortcode for a gallery looks like this: